 Boost Your Productivity with shipping EDI / API / ODCB Integration!

-xChange provides comprehensive standards support for all members.
+xChange provides comprehensive standard support for all members.
 We handle any EDI standards from your organization and your partners including ANSI X 12, EDIFACT, TRADACOMS and HL7 Standards!
 Rather use ODBC?
 API?
 Even better- we can handle that too!

 Also, you will get real-time visibility.
 On xChange, you get instantaneous updates and notifications for your open and running requests.
 This means that you receive better and more accurate results without manually sending us your needs and demands.